vthangathurai/SOA-Runtime/examples/turmeric-example-item-search/readme.txt

 - start DemoAppServer under DemoApp project as Java application.
 This starts up a jetty server;
 - In a browser, open page http://localhost:8080/DemoApp/ItemSearch.html, type a keyword in the search field and press the search button.
 A table with search result will return.

+# Adding this test line to test the process of git push.